John H. Chafee Foster Care Program for Successful Transition to Adulthood

 We Need to Hear from You!

 SCDSS wants every youth in South Carolina to receive all sources of emergency relief for which they are eligible.
-To learn more, ask questions or add your name to the Older Youth Pandemic Relief list for South Carolina, please call or text the Chafee/ETV Hotline at 803-995-0835 or email us at IndependentLiving@DSS.SC.GOV.
-We will notify you as we have more information.
-Having your information on our list will help us to distribute the funds to you as soon as possible.
+To learn more, ask questions or add your name to the Older Youth Pandemic Relief list for South Carolina, please click here to complete and submit our Contact Form.
+You may also call or text the Chafee/ETV Hotline at 803-995-0835.
+Having your information on our list will help us to distribute the funds to you as soon as possible if you are eligible.
 Please note SCDSS will need to verify you were in foster care and that you meet the age requirements.
+We will notify you when we have more information about your eligibility.